lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * All navigation buttons have been tested and proven to work.
 * All social links in the footer have been tested, proven to work and proven to open in a new tab.
 * All copy on the site has been proof-read and proven to be clear, concise and free of SPAG (spelling, grammar and punctuation errors).
-* There is an Introduction Modal on the Homepage which clearly explains the purpose of site to the user (without the need for them to look at the corresponding site documentation) and links to other pages of the site.
+* There is an Introduction Modal on the Homepage which clearly explains the purpose of the site to the user (without the need for them to look at the corresponding site documentation) and links to other pages of the site.

 # Testing User Stories
-### Testing remaining user stories
+### Testing remaining user stories:

 ### Must Have
 User story 2: clear instructions as to how to play the game which are accessible from anywhere on the site.